abhi24me/abhi24me/README.md

 - 💬 Ask me about DATA and ITS VALUE
 - 📫 How to reach me: By : Bus,train,auto,cycle,byWalk 😄
 - ⚡ Fun fact: __	It is impossible to lick your elbow __
+- ⚡ There are 10 types of people :
+-     1: Those who understand binary
+-     2: Those who don't